eliekawerk/Deep-Learning-Labs/README.md

 ### Lab 3:
 - Embeddings and Recommender Systems
 	- Short Intro to Embeddings with Keras
 	- Neural Recommender Systems with Explicit Feedback
 	- Neural Recommender Systems with Implicit Feedback and the Triplet Loss

 ### Lab 4:
+- Deep Learning for Object Dection and Image Segmentation.
+	- Fully Convolutional Neural Networks
+	- ConvNets for Classification and Localization